saylesss88/nix-book/README.md

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-%23FFDD00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)](https://www.buymeacoffee.com/saylesss88)

-🚀 If you find this guide helpful, please consider leaving a ⭐ or supporting the project by buying me a coffee.
+🚀 If you find this guide helpful, please consider leaving a star ⭐ or supporting the project by buying me a coffee ☕.
 Your support helps keep this content updated and freely available.

 Welcome to my personal journey and guide through the Nix ecosystem!
 This "book" aims to be a practical and understandable resource for anyone looking to dive into Nix, NixOS, and Home Manager.
 Whether you're just getting started or looking to deepen your understanding, I hope you find this resource helpful!

+I am a technologist with a wide range of interests that I'm passionate about, NixOS being one of them.
+I am also a privacy advocate trying to spread the word.

 ✨ What You'll Find Here